Welcome to University Student Housing!

 Beds

-If the provided bed does not have lofting capability, residents are not permitted to construct loft/make modifications to the provided furniture.
+If the provided bed does not have lofting capability, residents are not permitted to construct a loft/make modification to the provided furniture.

-Storage and workspace under loft beds should be maintained in a safe manner.
-Lamps/lights under the loft must have a shade/covering to protect the bulb and heat generating appliances should (e.g., refrigerators and microwaves) be kept to a minimum.
+Storage and work space under lofted beds should be maintained in a safe manner.
+Lamps/lights under the loft must have a shade/covering to protect the bulb and heat generating appliances (e.g. refrigerators and microwaves) should be kept to a minimum.
 Residents must be cautious to maintain at least six inches between the bottom of the loft and any furniture below.
 Failure to do so will damage the furniture.
 Mattresses must be at least 18 inches from the ceiling.

-All bicycles not parked in bicycle racks are subject to be impounded without notice.
-There are only two places where residents’ bikes are allowed to be parked: in their own room and in the bike racks provided for their hall.
-Bikes should not be locked to trees, railings, signs, lampposts, or anywhere else they pose a safety hazard or property damage.
-Bicycles improperly stored in buildings are also subject to be impounded.
+Storage: All bicycles not parked in bicycle racks are subject to be impounded without notice.
+There are only two places where Students’ bikes are allowed to be parked: in their apartment and in the bike racks provided for their community.

 Bicycles may not be parked, stored, or ridden in the public areas of the hall.
-No motorized bikes can be stored inside residence halls or at bike racks.
+No motorized personalized transportation devices can be stored inside University Student Housing facilities or at the bike racks.
 There is parking available in designated areas in the parking lots.
-The University is not responsible for lost, stolen, or damaged bikes.
+The university is not responsible for lost, stolen, or damaged bikes.

-Abandoned bikes will be removed after the residence halls close each spring.
-Students’ failure to remove bikes will result in locks being cut (at student’s expense) and bikes being impounded and stored at University Police.
+Abandoned bikes will be removed.
+Students’ failure to remove bikes will result in locks being cut (at student’s expense) and bikes being impounded and stored at University Police Department.

-Always keep bikes locked with a secure lock when they are not in use.
-University Police recommends students to register their bike with them; this will increase chances for recovery if a student’s bike is stolen.
+Safety: Always keep bikes locked with a secure lock when they are not in use.
+The University Police Department recommends students register their bike with them; this will increase chances for recovery if a student’s bike is stolen.
 It is free to register a bike on campus.

 Building Access & Safety